o3de/o3de.org/content/docs/user-guide/features/scripting/script-canvas/adding-variable-references.md

 ---
-description: ' Create variable references on the data pins of Amazon Lumberyard Script Canvas nodes as a shortcut to getting or setting a variable''s value. '
+description: ' Create variable references on the data pins of Open 3D Engine Script Canvas nodes as a shortcut to getting or setting a variable''s value. '
 title: Adding Variable References in Script Canvas Nodes
 ---
 # Adding Variable References in Script Canvas Nodes {#script-canvas-adding-variable-references}

-Introduced in v1\.24 of Lumberyard, **variable references** provide a shortcut for getting and setting variable values directly from the Script Canvas nodes that use them\.
+Introduced in v1\.24 of O3DE, **variable references** provide a shortcut for getting and setting variable values directly from the Script Canvas nodes that use them\.
 Any data pin can be converted to a variable reference by dragging a variable from the **Variable Manager** directly onto the pin\.

 **To create a variable reference**
 + Drag a variable from the Variable Manager onto a data input pin to create an input reference, or to a data output pin to create an output reference\.